 You can layer up with a gilet, arm warmers or a lightweight jacket, as we’ll come on to, and all can be stashed in a jersey pocket.

-While many riders take pride in cycling tan lines, sunburn is an uncomfortable addition to a summer ride – and not recommended.
+Regardless of whether you’re cycling on or off-road, sunburn is an uncomfortable addition to a summer ride – and not recommended.

 If your jersey is particularly lightweight, you may still be able to burn through the fabric.
 Some brands offer cycling-specific sun creams, which are designed to last longer without wearing off when sweating.